Xomega-Net/Xomega.Docs/docs/generators/services/wcf-host.md

 You can run this generator for the entire model only.

 You can rerun the generator when you add new services to the system, which happens if you add operations to a model object that didn't have any operations.
-This is usually the case during initial active prototyping or development of the system.
+This is usually the case during the initial active prototyping or development of the system.

 :::tip
 Therefore, this generator can be included in the build of the model project in its configuration initially, and then, once the list of services is stable, can be excluded from the model build.